-Batiscan front leading light.
+Rivière Batiscan empties into the St. Lawrence River, about 0.7 mile north of Batiscan front leading light.
 A narrow channel passes between grassy foreshores bordering the entrance of the river.
 Private buoys and leading lights - in line bearing 274° - mark the channel that leads to the marina (Marina de la Batiscan).
 The marina is located on the north shore, 0.4 mile from the mouth of Rivière Batiscan, downstream from the fixed highway bridge which has a vertical clearance of 5.5 m.
 For further information on facilities see the Appendix.

-102 Caution. - Numerous cribs clutter the river, one of which is located south of the marina floating docks.
+103 Caution. - Numerous cribs clutter the river, one of which is located south of the marina floating docks.
 Most of the cribs are submerged and are located upstream of the highway bridge.

-103 The municipality of Saint-Pierre-les-Becquets, population 1,336, is located 2.4 miles upstream of Cap Lévrard.
+N 104 The municipality of Saint-Pierre-les-Becquets, population 1,336, is located 2.4 miles upstream of Cap Lévrard.
 The old wharf is encased with stone on all its faces and now forms a pier.
 There is a ramp NE of the pier.
 Saint-Pierre-les-Becquets light (2041) is located near the inner end of the pier ($46^{\circ}30'N$, $72^{\circ}12'W$).

-104 Conspicuous objects. - • The Saint-Pierre-les-Becquets church spire. • An illuminated cross standing close NW of the church.
+105 Conspicuous objects. - • The Saint-Pierre-les-Becquets church spire. • An illuminated cross standing close NW of the church.

-N 105 The municipality of Batiscan, population 891, is located on the west shore of the St. Lawrence River, 1.5 miles upstream from the mouth of Rivière Batiscan.
+106 The municipality of Batiscan, population 891, is located on the west shore of the St. Lawrence River, 1.5 miles upstream from the mouth of Rivière Batiscan.
 The municipality is marked by a church spire and there is a ramp that is protected by a breakwater.
 The wharf is incased with stone on all its faces and now forms a pier.
-A light (2047.2), fitted with a radar reflector, is located on the pier ($46^{\circ}30'N$, $72^{\circ}15'W$).
+A light (2047.2), fitted with a radar reflector, is located on the pier (46°30'N, 72°15'W).

-106 A MCTS calling-in-point is abeam of the Batiscan pier.
+107 A MCTS calling-in-point is abeam of the Batiscan pier.